AwalaApp/specs/rs000-core.md

 Bindings MAY extend this specification, but they MUST NOT override it.

-### Public Address Resolution
+### Internet Address Resolution

-The host name in a public address MUST be an [SRV record](https://tools.ietf.org/html/rfc2782), where the service name and OSI Layer 4 protocol is determined by the respective binding.
+The Internet address MUST be a DNSSEC-secured domain name resolved as an [SRV record](https://tools.ietf.org/html/rfc2782) whose service name and OSI Layer 4 protocol are to be defined in extensions to this specification.

 The target host in the SRV record MUST be used exclusively in the client-server connection.
-For example, if the public node `example.com` resolves to the host `foo.example.com`, then `foo.example.com` should be specified in the TLS Server Name Identification (SNI) value and the HTTP `Host` request header (assuming that the binding uses the TLS and HTTP protocols).
+For example, if the Awala Internet node `example.com` resolves to the host `foo.example.com`, then `foo.example.com` should be specified in the TLS Server Name Identification (SNI) value and the HTTP `Host` request header (assuming that the binding uses the TLS and HTTP protocols).

-This specification forbids the use the original domain name in the public address in order to allow the same public gateway instance to share a single public IP address across its binding implementations.
+The node Internet address MUST NOT be used as the host in the TLS/HTTP connection in order to allow the same Internet node to share a single public IP address across its binding implementations.
 However, to prevent hijacking through DNS spoofing, clients MUST use DNSSEC and refuse results whose DNSSEC validation fails.
-A client MAY delegate DNSSEC validation to a DNS-over-HTTPS or DNS-over-TLS/DTLS resolver.
+A client MAY delegate DNSSEC validation to a trusted DNS-over-HTTPS or DNS-over-TLS/DTLS resolver.

 ### Gateway Synchronization Binding